1907 Basketball Girls with Sweaters Postcards Set and Checklist

 This set of postcards featured a picture of an unknown girl holding a basketball.
 Numerous postcards in the set are known with the girl wearing a different ‘uniform’ in each one.

 Many of the pictures and poses of the girl do not change from postcard to postcard, but her hair color and color of apparel does.
 Each postcard shows her wearing a sweater with a different letter or letter combination on it, representing a variety of schools.
 She is also wearing short pants of a sort or a skirt with different colors on each postcard.
+These postcards have blank backgrounds and were typically printed on white or cream colored stock.

 The 1907 date here is an estimate of sorts.
 I have seen postmarked versions of these usually with a 1907 postmark stamp, which leads me to believe they were produced that year or shortly before that.